 What to expect after heart valve surgery

 The normal recovery time is usually four to eight weeks, and may be shorter after minimally invasive surgeries.

 Immediately after surgery

-People are usually practicing very basic self-care and are soon encouraged to get up, to breathe deeply, and to resume eating, drinking and walking as soon as possible after surgery.
+People are usually practicing very basic self-care and are encouraged to get up, to breathe deeply, and to resume eating, drinking and walking as soon as possible after surgery.

 Days and weeks following surgery